Chart Color Schemes

 Acacia Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Acacia Gardens' dwelling structures, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other').
-This compares to Sydney metro's 84.9% houses and 15.1% other dwellings.
+Acacia Gardens' dwelling structure, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other').
+This compares to Sydney metro's figures of 84.9% houses and 15.1% other dwellings.
 Home ownership in Acacia Gardens was at 21.3%, with mortgaged dwellings at 58.2% and rented ones at 20.5%.
 The median monthly mortgage repayment was $2,484, lower than Sydney metro's average of $2,700.
 Median weekly rent in Acacia Gardens was $540, matching Sydney metro's figure but higher than the national average of $375.
-Nationally, Acacia Gardens' mortgage repayments were significantly higher at $2,484 compared to Australia's average of $1,863.
+Nationally, Acacia Gardens' median mortgage repayments were significantly higher at $2,484 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing